 The COVID-19 pandemic is first and foremost a human tragedy, and technology is on the front lines of this crisis.
 Many of the changes are reshaping how we work and live.
-Employees are forced to work remotely and consumers are shifting their shopping habits to online— and because technology ties so much of every company together, it plays a big role in the time coming.
+Employees are forced to work remotely and consumers are shifting their shopping habits online — and because technology ties so much of every company together, it plays a big role in the time coming.

 Many companies are forced to change their working habits

-Many companies have to reduce physical encounters to reduce the risk of the Covid 19 infection spreading.
-As a result, a decentralized workforce has arised and employees who collaborate in a functional area or on a work team no longer work together in the same office.
-The evolution of the Internet and mobile technology have made it possible for more workers to telecommute on various electronic media channels, such as `Hangout´, `Skype´ or `Slack´ and thereby maintaining a social connection within an organisation.
-Same goes for the client-company dynamics, where these channels have allowed many to continue their collaboration without face to face interaction.
+Many companies have to reduce physical encounters to reduce the risk of the COVID 19 infection spreading.
+As a result, a decentralized workforce has arisen and employees who collaborate in a functional area or on a work team no longer work together in the same office.
+The evolution of the Internet and mobile technology has made it possible for more workers to telecommute on various electronic media channels, such as `Hangout´, `Skype´, or `Slack´ and thereby maintaining a social connection within an organization.
+The same goes for the client-company dynamics, where these channels have allowed many to continue their collaboration without face to face interaction.
 This, however, is a change that not everyone is used to and beyond that yet not familiar with rules and regulations affiliated with these changes of actions.

-We will provide an overview on how applying electronic solutions can help keep the company engines going and avoid further delays in transactions.
+We will provide an overview of how applying electronic solutions can help keep the company engines going and avoid further delays in transactions.

 Why it is a good opportunity to evaluate new solutions

-Considering our current situation of being isolated and encouraged to stay inside and above all avoid personal contact, many mandatory meetings and ways of interaction with clients, holding board meetings or general meetings are being challenged, modified – if not cancelled.
-Situations such as signing of minutes, keeping protocol or annual accounts and annual reports have to be rearranged and modified in order to be completed.
-To top it off a new trust between the client and company or within an organisation needs to be reconsidered and taken to account for.
+Considering our current situation of being isolated and encouraged to stay inside and above all avoid personal contact, many mandatory meetings and ways of interacting with clients, holding board meetings, or general meetings are being challenged, modified – if not canceled.
+Situations such as the signing of minutes, keeping protocol or annual accounts and annual reports have to be rearranged and modified in order to be completed.
+To top it off a new trust between the client and company or within an organization needs to be reconsidered and taken to account for.

 So in order to minimize the costly repercussions and loss of time in waiting to receive signed papers and relying on external postal services to deliver, send and return them, companies should consider reaching out to new solutions that can create more efficient ways now, and in the long term.